chili-lab/Spherical-Steering/README.md

 # Spherical Steering: Geometry-Aware Activation Rotation for Language Models

-*Spherical Steering* is a inference-time activation steering method for controlling language models via geometry-consistent interventions.
+*Spherical Steering* is an inference-time activation steering method for controlling language models via geometry-consistent interventions.
 Instead of the standard activation addition, Spherical Steering performs a rotation: it treats steering as a directional update in representation space and rotates hidden activations along a geodesic toward a target direction, while keeping activation magnitudes intact.

 This code base contains the code to replicate the experiments presented in the paper "Spherical Steering: Geometry-Aware Activation Rotation for Language Models".